eProsima/Fast-DDS-monitor/README.md

 It is also possible to visualize the physical architecture of the network on which the DDS applications that use *Fast DDS* are running.

-*eProsima Fast DDS Monitor* is designed to meet the following criteria:
+*eProsima DDS Monitor* is designed to meet the following criteria:

 * **Monitoring**: real-time tracking of network status and DDS communication.
 * **Intuitive**: graphical user interface developed following a user experience design approach.